-WhatsApp leak exposes Russia link to Dutch far-right
+WhatsApp leak exposes Russia link to Dutch far right

 A Dutch far-right politician behind a 2016 referendum on Ukraine and the EU had fishy ties to Russia, according to a new investigation.

-Thierry Baudet, an MP from the anti-EU and anti-immigrant FvD party, spoke of the Russia ties in internal WhatsApp messages with FvD colleagues seen by Dutch investigative website Zembla and public radio station De Nieuws BV.
+Thierry Baudet, an MP from the anti-EU and anti-immigrant FvD party, spoke of his Russia contacts in internal WhatsApp messages with FvD colleagues, which were leaked to Dutch investigative website Zembla and radio station De Nieuws BV.

 Join EUobserver today